MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.4 Constant and Variable Scope/README.md

 ## Assignment ##

-Open and complete the exercises in Lab—Classes.playground.
-Found in your student resource folder and also referenced on page 165.
+Open and complete the exercises in Lab—Scope.playground.
+Found in your student resource folder and also referenced on page 324.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.